ReticentJohn/Amaroq/FAQ.md

 6. Messenger owl

 ### Where is the return key in the toot composer?
-Amaroq uses the twitter-style keyboard (yes Apple created a specific system keyboard for twitter).
+Amaroq uses the Twitter-style keyboard (yes Apple created a specific system keyboard for Twitter).
 Press the '123' key to get access to the return key.

 ### Will Amaroq ever support iPad?
 Yes, but not for a long time.
 Please don't hold your breath!